bensont2/EECS-3311-Consultant/README.md

 # EECS-3311 Consultant Booking Platform
+Our Class and use case diagrams are in the pdf diagrams folder

 A Flask + SQLite web app where clients book consultants, consultants manage schedules, and admins oversee the platform.